 Arts & Culture in Greater New Orleans

 New Orleans has long attracted visitors from around the world to experience its unique history, music, food, and culture.
+With more to offer than ever before, it’s easy to immerse yourself and find something new every weekend.

-New Orleans is the place for works of art, from today and yesterday
+New Orleans is the place for works of art from today and yesterday

 Spanish, French, Greek Revival, even Craftsman – Greater New Orleans has it all

-Recognizable around the world, the historic French Quarter is largely Spanish-influenced with stucco buildings and beautiful wrought-iron balconies.
+Recognizable around the world, the historic French Quarter is largely Spanish influenced with stucco buildings and beautiful wrought-iron balconies.
 The nearby Marigny/Bywater neighborhood features shotgun homes and Creole cottages, many restored to their original Caribbean-inspired colors.
-Upriver you’ll find Greek Revival and Victorian homes dating from the 1800’s.
+Upriver, you’ll find Greek Revival and Victorian homes dating from the 1800s.

 Opera, ballet, musicals, and plays throughout the region